15th Annual North Country Symposium

 Supported by St. Lawrence University’s Ellen C. Burt ’42 Endowment

 for North Country Education

-Dr. Deborah Markley, Co-Founder and Managing Director of the Center for Rural Entrepreneurship, will return to the Symposium to lead hands-on small group work that will help us better understand these economic opportunities in the North Country.
+Dr. Deborah Markley, Co-Founder and Managing Director of the Center for Rural Entrepreneurship, returned to the Symposium to lead this group work that helped us better understand the economic opportunities in the North Country.